Geta/geta-optimizely-categories/README.md

   - Possibility to hide root categories based on [AllowedTypes] setting
 - ShowDefaultCategoryProperty - default to **false**
   - Allows you to show the default Episerver category property
+- UseUrlPathForCategoryRetrieval - default to **false**
+  - Enables retrieval of categories that match the exact URL path instead of searching for a URL segment.

 You can configure categories in Startup.cs.
 Below is an example where we change the category seperator: